bluedynamics/agx.sphinx/docs/source/start/install.rst

         agx.generator.buildout (1.0a1)
         agx.generator.zca (1.0a1)

-AGX is ready to be used.
+Congratulations, AGX is now ready to be used.

-Congratulations, you can now use AGX.